threefoldtecharchive/jumpscaleX_threebot/ThreeBotPackages/tfgrid/registry/wiki/README.md

 - Run `kosmos -p 'j.threebot.package.threefold.registry.test()'`

-This will save some data public and encrypted and return them again
+This will save some public and encrypted data, and return them again

 ## Models